IGME-202-2221/Garden-Sim/README.md

 <br>-Separate - other agents

-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - avoids rocks

 - Seperation - other bees, other butterflies